In this section

 The Kelly Mine headframe still proudly stands today as the sentinel of New Mexico's famous mining heritage.
-This headframe was erected in 1906 by Gustav Billing owner, being purchased from the Traylor Engineering Company of New York, which acquired this headframe in kit form from the Carnegie Steel Works of Passaic New Jersey after it was designed by Alexander G. Eiffel to be the state-of-the-art technology of that era.
+This headframe was erected in 1906 by Gustav Billing's owner.
+The headframe was purchased from the Traylor Engineering Company of New York, which acquired this headframe in kit form from the Carnegie Steel Works of Passaic New Jersey, and designed by Alexander G. Eiffel to be the state-of-the-art technology of that era.
 It stands today as a lasting monument to the men who toiled and sacrificed their brave lives for the prosperity of an emerging nation, towering 121 feet over the Tri-Bullion Shaft which drops nearly 1,000 feet down into a maze of over 30 miles of tunnels, all now closed, silent as the grave.

 South of Magdalena off of US 60, ask locally for directions